Philosophical proof of consistency of the Zermelo-Fraenkel set

 is coherent to assume to be in a universe where E appears to have a

-power set, although there is no way to fully express in formal ways
+paradox refutes the possibility to fully express in formal ways

 that this power set is meant to be the ultimate one independently of